robindrost/docs-1/docs/ios-sdk.md

-    func sourceDidChange(currentSource: URL?) // Emitted when currentSource has changed func timeDidUpdate(currentTime: TimeInterval) // Emitted periodically to inform of current playback time changing func volumeDidChange() // Emitted when volume or muted has changed func playbackRateDidChange(playbackRate: Float) // Emitted when playbackRate has changed }
+    func sourceDidChange(currentSource: URL?) // Emitted when currentSource has changed func timeDidUpdate(currentTime: TimeInterval) // Emitted periodically to inform of current playback time changing func volumeDidChange() // Emitted when volume or muted has changed }
 ```